digikar99/polymorphic-functions/README.md

-# typed-functions
+# adhoc-polymorphic-functions

 Provides {macro, structures and hash-table}-based wrappers around normal functions to allow for dispatching on types instead of classes.
 See [examples](#examples).

 >This library is still experimental.
-The interface itself hasn't changed much since the start.
->
->I might rename the library later. `overloaded-functions` is one possible name.
-Please suggest a better name!
-It is recommended that users either `:use` it, or alias it with package-local-nicknames to avoid renaming troubles later.
+There have been two renamings so far.
+Please use package-local-nicknames, and be okay to use global search replace.
+> However, I have no intention of renaming it further.

+The name does capture what it is: [Ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism).
+This is not [Parametric Polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) since individual implementations do differ.
+I also do not see how the latter is implementable without the former.

 ## Why?

-- ANSI standard provided generic functions work do not work on parametric types `(array double-float)`.
+- ANSI standard provided generic functions work do not work on anything more than classes and structure classes, for example, say `(array double-float)`.
+However, Common Lisp does provide a rich type system.
 - As of 2020, there exists [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) that allows generic-functions to be, well, fast.
+- [static-dispatch](https://github.com/alex-gutev/static-dispatch) for allowing static-functions to be generic functions to be dispatched at compile-time; this, in turn, is used by [generic-cl](https://github.com/alex-gutev/generic-cl).
 - With MOP, it might be possible to enable `cl:defmethod` on parametric types.
 No one I know of has tried this yet.
 I'm unfamiliar with MOP, and felt it might just be quicker to put this together.
-There also exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for parametric-types (or just the more-than-class types).
-- `specialization-store` has its own MOP and runs into about 3.5k LOC without tests.
+- There also exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types. `specialization-store` has its own MOP and runs into about 3.5k LOC without tests.
 Besides the seeming code complexity, there are some aspects of `specialization-store` I didn't find very convenient.
 See [the section below](#comparison-with-specialization-store).
 - `fast-generic-functions` runs into about 900 LOC without tests.
-- `typed-functions` takes about 1.6k LOC with tests and, to me, it seems that is also fulfils the goal of `fast-generic-functions`.
+- `adhoc-polymorphic-functions` takes about 1.6k LOC with tests and, to me, it seems that is also fulfils the goal of `fast-generic-functions`.
+- No complaints about `static-dispatch` other than it not being suitable for types

 ## Comparison with specialization-store